Where Do We Get Our News and Why Does It Matter?

+Students may see intentionally misleading and fabricated news on controversial events in their social media feeds, and it is important for them to be able to distinguish between fake stories and reliable sources.
 Share the News Literacy Project’s Ten Questions for Fake News Detection and have students look over the questions it asks to help them identify the quality of a news piece.
 Ask your students:

-Invite students to write down their goals for how they will follow the news, which they can share with their classmates, friends, and families as an exit card.
+Invite students to write down their goals for how they will follow the news, which they can share with their classmates, friends, and families, as an exit card.
 They can draw on the Ten Questions for ideas.
 Prompt them to respond to the following questions: